nithinmurali/subtitle-downloader/README.md

 #####Linux with Nautilus file manager(Tested on Debian Based with nautilus as file manager):
 * Install python

-* Go to ~/.gnome2/nautilus-scripts folder and add Subtitles_in_english.sh in the folder.
+* Go to ~/.gnome2/nautilus-scripts folder (For 14.04 and up go to ~/.local/share/nautilus/scripts) and add Subtitles_in_english.sh in the folder.

 * The path for Subtitle_downloader.py is hardcoded to Desktop ...U can change it accordingly.